goiiot/learning-env/README.md

 ## Lab member

-If you have already been a member of our lab, we provide cloud learning environment on top of our `Kubernetes` cluster, please install [`Terminus`](https://github.com/Eugeny/terminus) and contact our cluster manager for member access.
+If you have already been a member of our lab, we provide cloud learning environment on top of our `Kubernetes` cluster, please contact our cluster manager for member access.